SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 Terraform is an open-source *infrastructure as a code* tool from HashiCorp.
 It enables us to define both cloud and on-premises resources in *human-readable declarative definition files* that can be *versioned*, *reused*, and *shared*.
 These definition files contain the steps required to provision and maintain our infrastructure.
 We can edit, review, and version these definition files *just like code*.

-### Terraform providers
+## Terraform providers

 Terraform makes use of *providers* to connect the Terraform engine to the supported cloud platform.
 A provider is a *Terraform plugin* that serves as a *translation layer*, allowing Terraform to communicate with a variety of cloud providers, databases, and services.

+## Command line interface

+We can use the Terraform command line interface (CLI) to manage infrastructure, and interact with Terraform *state*, *providers*, *configuration files*, and *Terraform Cloud*.

+## HashiCorp Configuration Language (HCL)

+The HashiCorp Configuration Language (HCL) is a one-of-a-kind *configuration language* created by HashiCorp.
+HCL was created to work with HashiCorp tools, specifically Terraform.
+The configuration syntax of HCL is simple to read and write.
+When compared to other well-known configuration languages, such as YAML and JSON, it was designed to have a more clearly visible and defined structure.
+The file extension of the configuration file written in HCL syntax is `.tf`.

+As previously stated, this configuration language is declarative, which means that we only describe the infrastructure we want, and Terraform will figure out how to build it.
+Terraform can create infrastructure on a variety of cloud platforms such as AWS, Azure, Google Cloud, etc.

+## CDK for Terraform

+The Cloud Development Kit for Terraform (CDKTF) enables us to define and provision infrastructure using familiar *programming languages*.
+You might wonder why we need CDKTF when HCL can do the same thing.
+As mentioned above, CDKTF enables us to define and provision infrastructure using familiar programming languages other than HCL.

+At the time of writing this post, Terraform supports the following programming languages:

+- Typescript
+- Python
+- Java
+- C#
+- Go

+### How does CDK for Terraform work?

+As a first step, define the infrastructure we want to provision on or more providers using any of the supported programming languages.

 ## Download and install

 Terraform distribution consists of a single binary file, which can be obtained for free from Hashicorp's [download](https://www.terraform.io/downloads){:target="_blank"} page.
 There are no dependencies, so we can just copy the executable binary to a folder of our choice and run it from there.
+HashiCorp also offers a managed solution known as [Terraform Cloud](https://cloud.hashicorp.com/products/terraform){:target="_blank"}.

 After we finish the installation, we can run the following command to ensure that everything is working properly: